pillarwallet/common-models/README.md

 # common-model
-Common-model is a utility that aims to be a shared package to facilitate Data manipulation across diferent APIs.
+Common-model is a utility that aims to be a shared package to facilitate data manipulation across different APIs.

 ## Updating this README.md
 Run `npm run generateReadme` to parse the code for JSDoc comment blocks and recreate this README.md file.